mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/task-handling/index.md

 ---
+layout: layout.pug
-post_title: Task Handling
+title: Task Handling
-nav_title: Task Handling
+navigationTitle: Task Handling
-menu_order: 1.5
+menuWeight: 1.5
 ---

 Marathon sorts tasks into these categories: initial, non-terminal, and terminal.
 Tasks within these categories may have one of several statuses, as summarized in the diagram below.